waocats/crabgo/src/doc/src/reference/resolver.md

 satisfies that constraint, it will return an error.

-For example, it is an error if one package depends on [`libgit2-sys`] version `0.11` and another depends on `0.12`, because Cargo is unable to unify those, but they both link to the `git2` native library.
+For example, it is an error if one package depends on [`libgit2-sys`] version `0.11` and another depends on `0.12`, because Crabgo is unable to unify those, but they both link to the `git2` native library.
 Due to this requirement, it is encouraged to be very careful when making SemVer-incompatible releases with the `links` field if your library is in common use.